OrensteinLab/N-TIMP2--MMP-selectivity/README.md

 ### 1. MMP-9 model:
 The script `MMP9_prediction.py` takes the `MMP9_model.h5` located in the code folder.
 To generate N-TIM2 list of variants with high affinity to MMP9.

-### 2. Pre-processing Script (Not Needed for validation):
+### 2. Pre-processing Script (Optional):
 The script variants_count.py processes FASTA files to count valid variants.
 A valid variant must:
 * Align with the N-TIMP2 wild-type amino acid sequence.
 * Contain mutations only at the relevant positions.

 The script merges data from four repetitions of each library.

-However, this script is not required for validation because the summary files (All_mutations_X.csv, where X represents the library subpopulation) are already provided in the data folder.
+Important Note: This script is for users who wish to train a model based on their own data.
+To work with our data and prdeict N-TIMP2 variants, you dont need to run this script.
+Becasue the output files of this script (All_mutations_X.csv, where X represents the library subpopulation) are already provided in the data folder.

 ### 3. Train models script:
 Run `train_save_model.py`.
 You will be prompted to choose an action: